Kegbot/kegbot-server/docs/source/api/web-api.rst

 named ``result``, containing the endpoint's specific response data.
 The actual contents of the ``result`` field vary, and are determined by the endpoint.

+Dates and times are always expressed in the UTC time zone.

 Error Handling
 --------------